GENORROW/MARK-B.L.U./README.md

-<<<<<<< HEAD
-# quantum_hash_project
-Prototype quantum hash function using parameterized circuits - with testing entropy, collision, avalanche &amp; bit independence tests.
-Built with Qiskit.

-# Mark-1: A Quantum Hash Function Prototype
+# MARK-B.L.U.
+1.0: Part1: The Hashing Mechanism

 ## Overview

-Mark-1 of a prototype quantum hash function built using parameterized quantum circuits.
-It simulates a hash mechanism based on quantum circuit behavior, aiming to explore the feasibility of quantum-era cryptographic primitives.
+The MARK-B.L.U.
+Architecture is quantum encryption framework built using parameterized quantum circuits.
+It simulates a hash mechanism based on quantum circuit behavior, to safeguard autonomous & AI Infrastructure.

-It's apparent for anyone with a little domain know-how as to how & why quantum hash functions may offer new cryptographic security models in the presence of quantum computing capabilities.
-This project demonstrates a first-step implementation that maps classical input data to quantum parameters, extracts measurement-based signatures, and ensures desirable hash properties such as high entropy and sensitivity to input changes.
+This mechanism demonstrates a first-step implementation that maps classical input data to quantum parameters, extracts measurement-based signatures, and secures agent identity & output communication logs.

 ## Features